Updated: Jul 22

 Dur Hote Ami Tare Sadhibo

 In the summer of one of the magical years of the 1990s, the Kalboishakhi storm came.
 Along came his partner in crime - the rain.
 Just like a girl, with a nice choice of perfume, drenches all the people in a room with her fragrance - the rain came and washed away all the frustrations of the summer.
-If you are aware of the characteristics of the sparrows, you would know that during heavy rain, they become quite inactive.
+If you are aware of the characteristics of the sparrows, you would know that during heavy rainfall, they become quite inactive.

-A lone sparrow was sitting on the guard rails of our verandah.
+A lone sparrow was sitting on the bamboo-railing of our verandah.
 Nature was still not in the mood of bidding goodbye to the clouds.
 The sparrow was not in its cheerful mood.
 I slowly came behind the little bird.
 This time, I was lucky.
 I could catch her!
 The little sparrow, perhaps, got startled.
 Yet it did not flutter….

 But you know what?
 I did not enjoy the experience.
 Something was missing.
 I was too young to understand the difference between holding someone and making someone stay…